 Even if you’re not seriously injured, any accident can be a traumatic event

 If so, the driver that hit you is most likely at fault and liable for the injuries you sustained in the pedestrian accident.
-The pedestrian accident scenario often results in severe and permanent injuries such as paralysis, brain injury, bone fractures and scarring etc. The pedestrian accident case involves a complex maze of legal, factual, insurance and financial issue.
-The injury lawyer from Hughes and Company will assist you on your case from the start.
+The pedestrian accident scenario often results in severe and permanent injuries such as paralysis, brain injury, bone fractures, and scarring, etc. The pedestrian accident case involves a complex maze of legal, factual, insurance and financial issues.
+The injury lawyer from Hughes and Company will assist you with your case from the start.

 Where to Focus

 At busy, main, light-controlled intersections—the very place where drivers most need to focus on traffic flow.
 The most common infraction is by impatient pedestrians who will not wait for advance left turners to go first.

 Jaywalking is a common cause of pedestrian fatality.
 Often preliminary investigations conclude that speed and alcohol were not factors.
 Simply put, the driver had no time to react, usually because the pedestrian stepped in front of the vehicle without looking or simply failed to appreciate that the driver had no way of seeing them.
 Jaywalking pedestrians need to remember that all it takes is a moment of invisibility for them to be in peril —an oncoming driver’s vision obscured by sunlight, shrubbery, or by hard-to-see clothing.